rocket-pool/RPIPs/RPIPs/RPIP-30.md

   - The rewards tree specs SHALL follow pre-existing processes for release and modification
 - If the 2-step withdrawal process described above has not yet been implemented, partial steps SHALL be taken to reduce withdrawal limits
-  - Within the two weeks after X=3 rewards go out, set `node.per.minipool.stake.maximum` to 1.0
+  - Within two weeks after X=3 rewards go out, set withdrawal limit to 100% of a node's bonded ETH
-  - Within the two weeks after X=6 rewards go out, set `node.per.minipool.stake.maximum` to 0.6
+  - Within two weeks after X=6 rewards go out, set withdrawal limit to 60% of a node's bonded ETH

+## Implementation thoughts
+- For the withdrawal limit in transition, `node.per.minipool.stake.maximum` can be modified to achieve the desired limit.
+Note that this may require a change to the reward tree spec, for example `current_method_share` could use a constant rather than accessing this variable.

 ## Additional Context